 ReproTech was founded to provide long-term embryo cryostorage to hospitals and IVF centers around the country, and this remains our primary focus to this day.

 ReproTech provides safe and secure long-term embryo storage for patients from leading clinics across the nation.
-Our clients include IVF clinics, hospitals, research institutions, and thousands of individuals who trust their hopes to our advanced storage and shipping processes.
+Our clients include IVF clinics, hospitals, research institutions, and thousands of individuals who trust their hopes for our advanced storage and shipping processes.

 Embryo storage consultation appointments are available for scheduling within one to three days of your initial call.
 While it is advantageous for patients to bank all frozen embryo specimens prior to beginning cancer treatment therapies that can result in infertility, recent studies have shown that viable samples can be collected in the early stages of some treatments.
 To begin the process of freezing your embryos, please visit our Network of Freezing Centers to find an Embryo Freezing Center near you.

 As the leader in long-term storage, ReproTech is offering the latest innovation in cryostorage planning.
-The Fertility Preservation Trust is personalized to reflect your unique maintenance and disposition wishes today, and allows you to amend your trust in the future to conform to changing life circumstances.
-By establishing a special trust for your frozen embryos, eggs, sperm, or reproductive tissue, you gain flexibility, control and protection for the future.
+The Fertility Preservation Trust is personalized to reflect your unique maintenance and disposition wishes today and allows you to amend your trust in the future to conform to changing life circumstances.
+By establishing a special trust for your frozen embryos, eggs, sperm, or reproductive tissue, you gain flexibility, control, and protection for the future.
 To learn more and begin customizing your trust, visit the Fertility Preservation Trust website or email Ashley Pittman at email@example.com.